 Luciano Mesiti, Chief Executive Officer

 Luciano Mesiti has over 30 years experience as an agriculture educator in various University and high school settings.
 His work in NSW with agriculture high school teachers as past president of the NSW Agriculture Teachers Association and within his high school roles highlights the high level of passion and knowledge he has about the agricultural education curriculum in Australia.
 He grew up on a farm and has worked in research locally and internationally in agriculture and rural sociology.
-He has a strong focus to contribute primary industries resources that meet the needs of teachers across Australia. |
+He has a strong focus to contribute primary industries resources that meet the needs of teachers across Australia.

-Dianne Murray, Communications and Business Administration Officer
+Dianne Murray, Communications and Business Manager

-Sophie Vella, Part-Time Communications and Social Media Officer
+Sophie Vella, Communications and Administration Officer

 Allison is a University of New South Wales graduate with a Bachelor of Science (Biological Science) and Bachelor of Education.
 She has over 18 years experience in the education field both in Australia and the United Kingdom.
 Allison is an experienced teacher from K-12 and has worked as an Agriculture Head of Department in a school for many years, focusing on improving the academic outcomes and learning opportunities for students.
 Allison grew up on a large mixed farming property in North West NSW and has a passion for promoting Agriculture and developing hands-on resources that engage students.
 She is now located on the Mornington Peninsula and has recently worked as a curriculum writer to produce both Science and food and fibre resources for the Australian Curriculum.